Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/running-tests.md

 - use [`--variables-file` option]
 - define environment variables, for instance `HURL_foo=bar`

-You will find a detail description in the [Injecting Variables] section of the doc.
+You will find a detailed description in the [Injecting Variables] section of the docs.

 [`--output /dev/null`]: {% link _docs/manual.md %}#output
 [`--test`]: {% link _docs/manual.md %}#test